Based On A True Story

 Though I knew what to expect, it didn’t make my upcoming moment at the podium any more inviting.
 Just thinking about standing before the brothers made me shake and sweat.

 My day finally came, and it goes without saying, I was terrified.
 I stood before the podium gripping the sides so tight, it’s a wonder the sections I held didn’t break off in my hands.
 As I glanced at each man, my eyes stopped on the smiling face of the brother I had the best bond with.
 He was the bother I used to tell all my hopes and dreams, he was the one I actually regarded as a blood brother.
 So, when I began to speak, I imagined it was my brother I was speaking to, and as I always did.
 After I was done, I received a standing ovation and it was at this very moment, my fear of speaking before anyone was completely gone.

-Not being restricted from talking to people due to fear, change my life significantly.
+Not being restricted from talking to people due to fear, changed my life significantly.
 No person was too intimidating where I’d let them pass me by without making my presence known.
 Seeing I could articulate myself accordingly, I found myself in the presence of very important people, who would make life a lot easier.
 I would eventually become a mentor to a multitude of fellow writers, who would begin writing their first books because of our association.
 And right now today, I oversee a space I created on the first of this year called, Positive Place.
 Positive Place is made possible via Instagram Live and it’s where we creatives come together, to support one another.
 Mainly I conduct interviews, which allows the individuals' voices to be heard.
 I also allow them to promote their products, as well as to showcase their talents.
 To date, I have interviewed close to eighty people, and it’s just getting better.